- Cognitive Behavioral Therapy Can Reduce Chronic Pain and Pain-Related Disability

 HCS Research Collaboratory grantee, Dr. Richard Platt, and his colleagues published an article in Health Affairs profiling four large health data networks.
 The networks are “examples of the first stage in the development of a shared national big-data resource that leverages the investments of many agencies and organizations for the benefit of multiple networks and users.”
-Read a summary of the article in plain language.
 Read the original article abstract (full text requires subscription).

 Four Health Data Networks Illustrate the Potential for a Shared National Multipurpose Big-Data Network.
 Curtis LH, Brown J, Platt R. Health Affairs.
 July 2014, vol. 33, no. 7, 1178-1186.

 STOP Colon Cancer Demonstration Project